 What to expect: As well as picking your own pumpkin for Halloween, visitors can look forward to a play area, an assault course, face painting, glitter tattoos and rock painting.
 There will also be hot drinks available.

-Dates for pumpkin picking: Saturday 16 and Sunday 17 October from 9am-5pm.
-Bookings are being taken now and are being spaced every five minutes throughout the day.
+Dates for pumpkin picking: These haven’t been announced yet, but will be soon.
+Last year the event took place from Saturday 16 and Sunday 17 October from 9am-5pm.
+Bookings were spaced every five minutes throughout the day.

 How much?
 It’s free to book, and to do so and find out more message the team on their Facebook page.

 How far from Glasgow?
 About a 25 minute drive from the city centre.